 Step 9.
 Made direct amends to such people wherever possible, except when to do so would injure them or others.

-- Do we have an unreasonable expectation of what can happen?
+- Do we have unreasonable expectations of what can happen?

-- Did we steal, and how will we offer to repay it?
+- If we stole something, how will we offer to repay it?

-- Are we just using that as an excuse to avoid conflict?
+- Are we using potential harm as an excuse to avoid difficult conversations?

 14. Step 5